Podcast Marketing: A Guide for Online Course Creators

 If it’s a single episode, will that give them the motivation to listen?
 Remember, we’re a species driven by social proof.
 Is one episode enough?

 Before you launch, make sure you have at least three episodes (ideally between five and ten).
-This not only creates a content rabbit hole for your listeners, where one episode leads them to listen to a second, third, fourth… but it also proves to those people sitting on the fence that you’re the real deal.
+This not only creates a content rabbit hole for your listeners, where one episode leads them to listen to a second, third, fourth – but also proves to those people sitting on the fence that you’re the real deal.

 Podcast Marketing Next Steps